r6915ee/codenames-and-such/src/modpacks/configuration.md

 ### Flags

 This section does not apply a prefix to the options.
+These are general options.

 |Option                |Default Value              |Description                    |
 |----------------------|---------------------------|-------------------------------|